DaveEveritt/ng-upload/readme.md

-# Angular file upload skeleton
+# Angular file upload

-A basic structure for uploading files.
+A basic setup for uploading files from the browser.

-Displays the chosen image and "data:image" in the browser.
+Displays the chosen image and "data:image" in the browser window.

-This was an incomplete snippet from a larger project completed in 2014.
+This was an incomplete snippet from January 2014, from a larger project completed later.